suyu-emu/suyu-v0.0.4/docs/Caveats.md

 After configuration, you may need to modify `externals/ffmpeg/CMakeFiles/ffmpeg-build/build.make` to use `-j$(nproc)` instead of just `-j`.

 `-lc++-experimental` doesn't exist in OpenBSD but the LLVM driver still tries to link against it, to solve just symlink `ln -s /usr/lib/libc++.a /usr/lib/libc++experimental.a`.
+Builds are currently not working due to lack of `std::jthread` and such, either compile libc++ manually or wait for ports to catch up.

 If clang has errors, try using `g++-11`.